Volunteering

 Earn a volunteer hour or two by joining a club or initiative!
 Join every month or come whenever you can.
 View our calendar of events for upcoming meeting dates and times.

 Teens can earn 1 volunteer hour for actively participating.
-Join the Teen Email List or email teens@wsplibrary.ca with ‘TAG Meeting’ in the subject to receive the zoom link.
+Join the Teen Email List or email teens@wsplibrary.ca

 No registration required.
 New volunteers welcome!